RIDDLESDOWN

 If you don't like the proposed improvement/development:

 If you disagree with the improvement/development, write to the Planning Department expressing your reasons (see below for some valid reasons).
-There is a time limit for comments, usually three to four weeks after public consultation, although they will accept all comments up to the date when a decision is made.
-However it is better to raise your concerns sooner rather than later.
-If it is a significant development don't wait for others to organise a group to resist the development.
+There is a time limit for comments, usually 21 days after the date the public consultation (the date will be specified on the Council’s website), although they may accept all comments up to the date when a decision is made.
+However, it is better to raise your concerns sooner, rather than later.

-The more individual letters the Planning Department receives, the more notice will be taken of local opinion before the Planning Department expresses their recommendation to the Planning Committee.
+The more individual letters the Planning Department receives, the more notice they may take of local opinion before Officers expresses their recommendation to the Planning Committee.

-At either the Council's Planning Committee or Strategic Planning Committee meeting:
+At either the Council's Planning Committee or Planning Sub Committee meeting:

 The Chairperson of either of Planning Committee’s will allow only 1 objector and the referring Councillor to speak for a maximum of 3 minutes each, stating their reasons for objecting.